xP4NGU1N/ippt/README.md

-# Form tracker for IPPT Exercises
+# Form tracker for IPPT Stations

 Created this programme to prepare for IPPT (push-up and sit-up stations), and to experiment with OpenCV/ Mediapipe.<br />Included libraries to be installed in the notebook.